joakimsk/docs/docs/source/cwebsocket.rst

 Update format
 ^^^^^^^^^^^^^
 Updates are sent to client when there is a change within the area of interest.
 The frequency of updates is limited to max 1 per 10 seconds.
 Updates are in JSON format.
-Note that when the connection is made and *before* a `SUBSCRIBE` command is issued, an empty **JsOverlay** object is sent to client (where points, delete, lines an pcloud is null).
+Note that when the connection is made and *before* a `SUBSCRIBE` command is issued, an empty **JsOverlay** object is sent to client (where points, delete, lines and pcloud is null).

 **JsOverlay** (top level object):